Join the Conversation

 Following the Civil War, many additional children of soldiers killed while in service were in need of support.
 She soon had 35 such orphans at her home.
 This increased expenses beyond the resources that were available.
 She realized that additional government funding was critical.
 She also wanted the Children’s Home to be separate from the County Infirmary, so it could focus solely on the children’s welfare.
 And she explained: “So many of (the children), too, were soldiers’ children, and these I felt deserved something better of their country than what had been provided.”

-Catharine worked with government officials to address the situation.
+Catherine worked with government officials to address the situation.
 Due to her initiatives, the Ohio legislature passed a law in 1866 providing for the public support of homes for orphaned children in Ohio.
 It is said to have been the first legislation of its kind in the United States.
-Catharine later observed: "…the plan which had thought of only as a relief for our own Children's Home, became in God's good providence the means by which such institutions have been multiplied all over our state."
+Catherine later observed: "…the plan which had thought of only as a relief for our own Children's Home, became in God's good providence the means by which such institutions have been multiplied all over our state."
 She could have added “and all over the country,” as other states adopted similar laws and public Children’s Homes.

 Washington County took the lead in establishing a true public Children’s Home.
 William R. Putnam was elected chairman of the newly appointed trustees.
 A new Washington County Children's Home building was constructed on a 100 acre farm just outside Marietta on Muskingum Drive.
-In 1867 33 orphans from Catharine's home were transferred to the new facility.
+In 1867 33 orphans from Catherine's home were transferred to the new facility.

 Photos circa 1900